Chicago Long-Term Disability Insurance Attorneys: Bryant Legal Group

 Assisting Clients With the Filing Process and Appealing Unfair Denials

 Sadly, if you become sick or injured, the insurance company may make it very difficult for you to collect the benefits you are due.
-The lawyers at our Chicago long term disability law firm very aware of the various tactics insurance companies use to delay payments and deny coverage even when a claim for disability benefits is legitimate.
+The lawyers at Bryant Legal Group know how to combat the insurance company’s tactics.
 We carefully guide our clients through the claims filing process, working hard to obtain all the documents and records needed to properly support their claims.
-It is very important to make sure that every piece of evidence is submitted during the claims filing process because if the insurance company denies coverage and the dispute ends up in court, you are generally precluded from adding any new information to your file.
+It is very important to make sure that every piece of evidence is submitted during the claims filing process, because if the insurance company denies coverage and the dispute ends up in court, you are generally precluded from adding any new information to your file.

 If you are unable to work because of an illness or injury, you should contact a disability attorney as soon as possible.
-The attorneys at Bryant Legal Group PC have over 100 years of joint experience helping clients get the disability benefits they need to help make up for a loss in income.
+The attorneys at Bryant Legal Group have over 100 years of collective experience helping clients get the disability benefits they need to help make up for a loss in income.
 Our lawyers concentrate their practices exclusively on representing policyholders — we never represent the insurance companies.
-This focus and commitment ensures that we will do everything in our power to achieve an optimal outcome for you.
-Contact a long term disability attorney in Chicago today by calling 312-818-3648 or emailing firstname.lastname@example.org so that we can help you take the right steps for your particular situation.
+This focus and commitment ensure that we will do everything in our power to achieve an optimal outcome for you.